 Tip: When the connector and Connection Server are successfully paired, the Horizon Cloud Connector configuration portal will display a Congratulations message.
 At this point, VMware will activate your subscription license.
 The activation is typically completed after 30 minutes but can take up to 4 hours in some cases.
 When the license is activated, you will see the message Connected to License Service in your pod's web-based console's Product Licensing & Usage screen.

 - Depending on your team standard practices and environment, optionally configure the Horizon Cloud Connector virtual appliance in areas such as configuring a CA-signed certificate and setting a password expiry for the appliance's root user.
-See the topic .
+For a list of such typical tasks and links to steps, see Typical Administrative and Maintenance Tasks for a Paired Horizon Cloud Connector.

 - Register your Active Directory domain with the deployed pod, which includes providing the names of service accounts.
 Ensure these service accounts meet the requirements described in Service Accounts That Horizon Cloud Requires for its Operations